Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Mustard allergies often manifest in people allergic to it right after consuming any product derived from mustard plants, such as mustard oil, mustard seeds, mustard or cress, and others.

-The general symptoms follow the food allergy pattern with rashes, a feeling of itching, tingling, or swelling in the mouth, as part of the oral allergy syndrome, nausea, and vomiting.
+The general symptoms follow the food allergy pattern with rashes, nausea, vomiting, and a feeling of itching, tingling, or swelling in the mouth as part of the oral allergy syndrome.
 More severe symptoms can include difficulty breathing, severe asthma, and anaphylaxis.
-Symptoms tend to occur anywhere between a few minutes to two hours after eating.
+Symptoms tend to occur between a few minutes and two hours after eating.

-The major allergen found in mustard seeds is a heat-resistant protein that is also resistant to degradation by proteolytic enzymes.
+The major allergen found in mustard seeds is a heat-resistant protein also resistant to degradation by proteolytic enzymes.
 Therefore, processing and cooking the seeds do not eliminate the allergen (2).

 According to European Union laws, mustard is one of the 14 major food allergens that has to be listed on a prepackaged product that contains it, even if it appears in small quantities.
 The reason for that is the prevalence of mustard allergies in some European countries, such as France and Spain.
 However, it appears to occur much more rarely in the UK (3).
 Mustard is also considered a priority food allergen by Health Canada (4).

-People suffering from a mustard allergy are much more likely to be sensitized to other allergens.
-Some researchers believe that mustard sensitivity should be routinely tested in patients with idiopathic anaphylaxis (5).
+People suffering from mustard allergies are much more likely to be sensitized to other allergens.
+Some researchers believe mustard sensitivity should be routinely tested in patients with idiopathic anaphylaxis (5).

 Mustard allergens were proven to have cross-reactivity between mugwort pollen, one of the primary sources of hay fever and allergic asthma, nuts, legumes, corn, and fruits of the Rosaceae family, including apples, pears, peaches, apricots, cherries, and some berries (6).

-The mustard plant belongs to the Brassicaceae family, which also includes cabbages, broccoli, cauliflower, Brussel sprouts, and canola.
-People with a mustard allergy should be wary of those foods since they can contain very similar proteins as mustard seeds.
+The mustard plant belongs to the Brassicaceae family, including cabbages, broccoli, cauliflower, Brussels sprouts, and canola.
+People with mustard allergies should be wary of those foods since they can contain very similar proteins to mustard seeds.

 Diabetes

-A study about the effects of edible oils in type 2 diabetes mellitus concluded that mustard oil was second in place based on its benefits after sesame oil.
+A study about the effects of edible oils on type 2 diabetes mellitus concluded that mustard oil was second in place based on its benefits after sesame oil.

 Mustard oil increases the levels of high-density lipoprotein, which is called the “good” cholesterol.
-It absorbs cholesterol and carries it back to the liver to be later removed from the body.
+It absorbs cholesterol and carries it back to the liver to be removed from the body later.
 It was not found to significantly decrease low-density lipoprotein, known as “bad” cholesterol.
-Mustard oil also had some effects in decreasing very-low-density lipoprotein (8).
+Mustard oil also had some effects in decreasing very low-density lipoprotein (8).

-Proper use of traditional cooking oils, such as mustard, could reduce the risk of dyslipidemia, atherosclerotic heart disease, and type 2 diabetes mellitus.
+Traditional cooking oils, such as mustard, could reduce the risk of dyslipidemia, atherosclerotic heart disease, and type 2 diabetes mellitus.
 Mustard oil is said to enhance the activity of pancreatic beta cells and increase insulin secretion.
-It also contains elaidic acid and vitamin E, which have protective qualities in diabetic conditions (9).
+It also contains elaidic acid and vitamin E, which are protective in diabetic conditions (9).

-Some research has indicated that trans fats are a major cause of insulin failure and high fat oxidation.
-The absence of trans fats in mustard oil can be beneficial in insulin control in the body (10).
+Some research has indicated that trans fats significantly cause insulin failure and high-fat oxidation.
+The absence of trans fats in mustard oil can benefit insulin control in the body (10).

 Cancer